It's time for you to get unstuck and feeling better.

 People with ADHD can't just try harder.

-Knowing what ADHD is and how it works for you or your loved one is an important part of feeling understood, creating boundaries, and making your relationships last.
-If you have ADHD, if you understand it, then you can own it, and then you will be able to manage it with strategies and tools that will make life easier.
-Whether you are a parent, partner, family member, or the one with the diagnosis, take the steps that will make all the difference, now... and for the future.
+Knowing what ADHD is and how it works is an important part of feeling understood, creating routines, and making steps that will lead to more ease.
+You will be able to manage life more easily with strategies and tools when you understand how ADHD show up.
+Whether you are a parent, partner, family member, or the one with the diagnosis, take steps that will make all the difference, now... and for the future.

 How you think, feel, and act is definitely part of what we talk about in counselling.
 However, it isn’t always enough.
 When addressing trauma, another question to ask is, “Notice…” and “What happens next?
-Creating awareness of patterned responses leads to making sense of yourself, decreases shame, and paves the road to self-compassion and acceptance.
-The past and the present no longer get mixed up, and there are more opportunities for self-regulation.
+Creating awareness of patterned sensations and responses leads to making sense of yourself, decreases shame, and paves the road to self-compassion and acceptance.

 While the need for human connection is neurologically wired in our brain, the ability to form healthy, loving, loving relationships is learned through life experiences, beginning in childhood.
 These early years can directly affect how you show up in your adult relationships with your Self and others.

 Healthy, loving relationships are the foundation for connection and meaning in our lives – we need them!
-Yet, Self-love and loving relationships are rarely as perfect or problem-free as we would like them to be.
+Yet, self love and loving relationships are rarely as perfect or problem-free as we would like them to be.
 The ability to have thriving, respectful relationships, amidst difficult times or challenges, is possible!
 You do not have to be stuck in the chaos of hurt feelings, misunderstandings, and communication breakdowns.
+Communication skills are at the core of healthy relationships.

 We help individuals, parents, teens, and families identify the problems, create a deeper understanding, and learn strategies and tools so that you can connect and rebuild your relationships.